2018 Parent Guide

 Navigating the Curves

 As many of you know, Camp Sonshine is situated between two 90 degree turns.
 Use extreme caution as you drive through these turns.
 Stay in your lane, drive slowly and keep your eyes looking ahead for oncoming traffic.
 Always look both ways prior to turning into camp’s driveway.
-See map on previous page.
+See map.

 Driving On Gravel